My sweet daughter was born on the 4th of July. She has lived up to the spirit of that day in her energy and expression of pure unadulterated joy.

 In Kindergarten her teachers noted that she often led the other little girls around the playground, acting like a General!
 She is, after all, born in the Year of the Tiger.
-She is now a creative, positive, caring, talented and sunshine-filled young woman, who graduated with highest honors from UC Berkeley.
-What more could a Mom ask for?
-So blessed… that’s me.
-Both my children are gems, with hearts that reach extend to others.
+She is a creative, positive, caring, talented and sunshine-filled woman.
+What more could a Mom desire for her child?
+So blessed that both my children are gems, with hearts that extend to others.

-For her celebration party on Sunday, we’re having a dozen or so family members over, so I threw a menu of appetizers together last night.
-One of the things I wanted to try to make was flour-less crackers.
-I found a recipe online that I liked, so this morning I and decided to create my own blend based on the ingredients in the recipe.
+One of the things I wanted to make for our Birthday guests, was flour-less crackers.
+I found a recipe online that I liked, so I and decided to create my own blend based on the ingredients in the recipe.

 I'm happy to say the experiment was a success!